Order: Passeriformes Family: Fringillidae Status: Breeding in Madeira

 A typical bird for picnic tables in forestry areas in Madeira where it is normally tame.
 Its flight is direct, quite quick and undulating.
 During the flight it momentarily glides with wings closed.

-Madeiran Chaffinch is found mainly in woodlands, both indigenous and introduced forests.
+Madeira Chaffinch is found mainly in woodlands, both indigenous and introduced forests.
 In the winter it is also found in cultivated areas, near rural housing.

-The Madeira subspecies of Chaffinch is quite distinct from the European chaffinch, specially the males whose colours are completely different.
+The Madeira Chaffinch is quite distinct from the European chaffinch, specially the males whose colours are completely different.
 Females are more alike, mostly all brown being hard to distinguish the subspecies.
 As for other species, only the female Brambling might have some similarity with the female Chaffinch though the first one has an all dark tail and less white on the wings.

 Wingspan: 25 - 28 cm (Hume, 2002)